Balkaneros91/roll-the-dice/README.md

 ###  Acknowledgments

-And last but not least a big thanks and loads of kudos to those who has in some way helped me so I could complete my second project:
+I would love to thank for the help and patience I have received throughout my second project, specially to:

 - Antonio Rodriguez, my mentor at Code Institute.
-- Kemal Demirtas, a very good frind of mine who happens to be a programmer himself.
+- Kemal Demirtas, a very good friend.
 - Nedicto Entenza Gutierrez, my husband.